 He Owns A General Store In Massachusetts

 In addition to being an in-demand actor with a busy schedule, Carell has a side job as owner of the Marshfield Hills General Store in Marshfield Hills, MA.
-He and his wife Nancy both grew up in the state and continue to vacation in and around the small town.
+He and wife Nancy both grew up in the state and continue to vacation in and around the small town.

 "The main impetus to keep it going is that not many of those places exist and I wanted this one to stay afloat," Carell told The Patriot Ledger.
 The actor is known to swing by for a visit whenever he's in the area.

-He Almost Wasn't Michael Scott
+He Almost Lost The Michael Scott Role

 It Was His Parents' Idea For Him To Become An Actor

 Left to his own devices, Carell might have become an attorney.
-After graduating from Ohio's Denison University, he seriously contemplated attending law school.
+After graduating from Ohio's Denison University, he seriously contemplated law school.
 While discussing this and other options with his parents, they suggested he give acting a try.

-Carell told The Guardian:
+Of his successful foray into acting, Carell told The Guardian: